RenaudLN/dash-pydantic-form/README.md

     joined: date = Field(title="Employment date")
 ```

-Then you can get an auto-generated form with `ModelForm`, leveraging [dash-mantine-components](https://dash-mantine-components.com) for form inputs.
+Then you can get an auto-generated form with `ModelForm`, leveraging [dash-mantine-components](https://dash-mantine-components.com) (vercion 0.14) for form inputs.

 ```py
 from dash_pydantic_form import ModelForm